SimplyFellas/SimplyFellas-Wiki/README.md

 1. **Install the Pack**: Download SimplyFellas from CurseForge using your preferred launcher (Prism, CurseForge App, Modrinth, etc.)
 2. **Allocate RAM**: Ensure you have at least 6-8GB of RAM allocated for optimal performance
-3. **Explore the Wiki**: Use the categories above to learn about all the mods and features included
+3. **Explore the Wiki**: Use the wiki directory above to learn about all the mods and features included

+---

 <img src="Banners/VersionBanner.png" alt="Version" class="banner-image">